 14 ways to save money on food without coupons

 Keep it simple:

-I don’t bother with a lot of strange ingredients and strange “super foods.”
+I don’t bother with a lot of strange ingredients and strange “superfoods.”
 Most of those types of expensive obscure foods sit in my pantry and fridge unused and wasted.
-I’m not saying never try anything new, but for the most part I stick to simple meals using simple ingredients.
+I’m not saying try anything new, but for the most part, I stick to simple meals using simple ingredients.
 Civilization has been kept healthy for thousands of years on simple food.
 I trust the same to be true for my family.
 I like to have protein, carbohydrates, and fat in every meal with lots of healthy vegetables.
 A pot of beans, a roasted chicken, simple roasted vegetables, stewed greens, and lentil soup all are very humble foods, but incredibly delicious and satisfying.

 If you want to save money, meal plan.
 If I don’t have a plan, I spend WAY too much and then have a bunch of random ingredients that don’t go together and then still I end up eating out.
 Here is a post on how I meal plan.
 Again, keeping it simple is key.
-After you meal plan, make a list and STICK TO IT!
+After your meal plan, make a list and STICK TO IT!
 Impulse purchases are where you get in trouble and really jack up the bill.
 If you don’t like to take the time to meal plan, try one of mine.

 Make it yourself: